BibechanaPaudel/Reproducibility-class/Linear_model/Coding_challenge.md

     ## Results are averaged over the levels of: DaysAfterPlanting
     ## P value adjustment: tukey method for comparing a family of 9 estimates

-**Answer:** In the result, the different number under. group signifies that the group are significantly different.
+**Answer:** In the result, the different number under “. group” signifies that the group are significantly different.
 Here, the lowest emergence is in Treatment 2, followed by 7.
 In addition, treatment 7,1,9,4, and 8 are statistically similar.
-Moreover, the Treatment 6,3,and 5 have large number of emergence but they are statistically similar to each other and all other treatment except treatment 2.
+Moreover, the Treatment 6,3,and 5 have greater emergence but they are statistically similar to each other and all other treatment except treatment 2.

 ## Question 5